dorny/paths-filter/README.md

    - `'true'` - if **any** of changed files matches any of filter rules
    - `'false'` - if **none** of changed files matches any of filter rules
 - If enabled, for each filter it sets output variable with name `${FILTER_NAME}_files`.
 It will contain list of all files matching the filter.
+- `changes` - JSON array with names of all filters matching any of changed files.

 # Examples